madhatter/mesos_on_coreos/README.md

 # Mesos-on-coreos

 An Ubuntu container for Apache Mesos and Marathon on CoreOS.
-You can use Deimos in conjunction with Marathon and Mesos to run Docker containers on the CoreOS host that is hosting this container.
 For more info on Mesos and Marathon, please visit [mesosphere.io](http://www.mesosphere.io)

 ## Usage

-This container has a basic install of Zookeeper, Mesos, Marathon and Deimos.
+This container has a basic install of Zookeeper, Mesos and Marathon.
 It kick starts a `mesos_bootstrap.sh` script to configure all the components.
 For this, it needs some environment variables to be passed in using the `-e` flag.
 The `MAIN_IP` and `DOCKER0_IP` are required and have no default.